 Always a bridesmaid, never a bride

 Of the small portion of roles allotted to people of color, fewer still are leading roles.
 Only 23% of films made from 2011 to 2015 featured a black lead.
 Boston Globe columnist Renée Graham points out that even when a black star does score a lead role, it is most often against the backdrop of a white character who facilitates the black character’s – a “white savior,” she calls them.
 For example, the film Hidden Figures, depicts a black NASA mathematician whose success is sponsored by her benevolent white boss.
-Similar dynamics occur in the movies The Blind Side, The Help among others.
-This begs the question of why can’t Hollywood seem to let its black heroes stand alone.
+Similar dynamics occur in the movies The Blind Side, The Help, and 2018’s Green Book, among others.
+This begs the question of why Hollywood can’t seem to let its black heroes stand alone.